zdiegoramos/wireframe/README.md

 ## Nested Wireframes

-Nested wireframes are not recommended, but if you need to have nested `<Wireframe/>`s duplicate `wireframe.tsx` and rename the namespace `wf`, for all `data-` attirbutes.
+Nested wireframes are not recommended, but if you need to have nested `<Wireframe/>`s duplicate `wireframe.tsx` and rename the namespace `wf`, for all `data-` attributes.

 Update all instances of the following: